 The following article is based on a Datashare podcast recorded by the authors, available here.
 Datashare is a production of the Data Coalition.
 Our thanks to the Data Coalition for permission to share its content.

 A person's name is distinct yet rarely unique.
 For example, your city may have a "Main Street" or a "23rd Avenue North" that distinguishes it from all other streets in your area, but there are many other instances of those names in other cities.
 This ambiguity creates problems for those who work with location-based data.
 Geospatial locations resolve this ambiguity problem by identifying locations relative to the earth.
 The Global Legal Entity Identifier System (GLEIS) achieves the same unique identifiers for legal entities, globally.

-This article provides an overview of the LEI, formalised as the ISO standard 17442, with implementation managed by the Global Legal Entity Identifier Foundation (GLEIF).
+This article provides an overview of the LEI, formalized as the ISO standard 17442, with implementation managed by the Global Legal Entity Identifier Foundation (GLEIF).